laze/sinatra-startup/README.md

-sinatra-bootsrtap
+Sinatra Start
 =================

-Sinatra bootstrap to start a Sinatra based project easily.
+Start your Sinatra project easily like a...
+I don't know.
+Just do it!